CEW’s Patented Injection Molding Process – Innovative Solutions. Innovative Products.

 Our Lost Core Molded Products

 We provide stock as well as customized products for lost core molded composite wheels.
-These wheels are manufactured using carbon fiber composite, which makes them sturdy, durable, and incredibly light.
+These wheels are manufactured using carbon fiber composite, which makes them sturdy, durable, and incredibly lightweight.
 Click on the product to know more:

 With the help of this process, we create products in a variety of materials.
 If you are looking for innovative solutions, please contact us or click here to start a project.